100 Years of Ingebretsen’s

 The optimism crashed in 1929, but not customers’ loyalty.
 You saw Ingebretsen’s through the Depression.
 You patiently took the trolly or bus to the store on East Lake Street, ration-book in hand, during the Second World War.
 During the prosperity of the 1950s and 60s your continued loyalty helped the Model Meat Market to grow and thrive.
 In the 1970s, your renewed interest in your heritage brought a surge of business and the expansion from a meat market into an array of Nordic foods, a gift store, and classes and programming on Scandinavian culture and crafts.
 Thank you for sharing the boom of the 1980s (you really rocked those padded shoulders) and for riding out the economic and social waves of these last 30 years.

-The past 1.5 years have brought enormous upheaval and change, the impact of which will take decades to understand.
+The recent years have brought enormous upheaval and change, the impact of which will take decades to understand.
 Regardless, you continued to support us through mail-order, curbside pickup, and complying with mask requirements once we were able to open our doors again.
 You kept us going.
 The uprising during the summer of 2020 gave us the unexpected gift of seeing just how wonderful our customers truly are.
 Your help cleaning up, your calls and emails with kind words, your offers of donations, and your continued patronage ensured that we could not only reach 100, but we can continue to what we hope will be another century.

 We are here for you, and because of you.